-Amanda Aronczyk is a reporter for Only Human.
+Amanda Aronczyk is a producer and reporter for Only Human.
 Her stories have appeared on NPR, the BBC, Marketplace, CBC, Reveal, On the Media, Studio 360 and more.
-She also teaches at the CUNY Graduate School of ...
+She also teaches at the CUNY Graduate ...

 Richard Wright as Bigger Thomas